Exploring the Top 10 Most Hated NBA Players 2024: The Controversial Court

 LeBron James

 LeBron James is undoubtedly one of the best NBA players of all time.
 However, his infamous “Decision” to leave the Cleveland Cavaliers for the Miami Heat in 2010 made him a target for criticism from fans and players alike.
-Additionally, his occasional flopping on the court and the massive media attention surrounding him have earned him a place on the list of most hated NBA players.
+Additionally, his occasional flopping on the court and the massive media attention surrounding him has earned him a place on the list of most hated NBA players.

 Kevin Durant